-Major pentatonic produces that sweet, bright, major sound.
+Major pentatonic produces that sweet, major sound.
 Be sure to play the scale and listen to the sounds created.
 Its a very different sound than the bluesy Minor Pentatonic Scale.
-Like I always say, its all about the sounds and mood.
+It's all about the sounds and mood.

 MAJOR KEY I-IV-V blues, shuffles, and swings: